10 Reasons Why You Should Learn Your Scales To Play Classic Piano Songs

 Look at any piece of music and guaranteed you will find scales written in it.

 Why?
-Because their easy to remember.
+Because they are easy to remember.

 Take a listen to these two audio files each playing fifteen different notes and ask yourself which one you found the most memorable.